By Martin Edwards

 when you’re writing.
 But most of the time when I see extensions in Chrome, the customer added

-them unwittingly, and they are causing adverse affects.
-Symptoms include:
+them unwittingly, and they are causing adverse affects such as:

 - An unfamiliar homepage